jazracherif/audacity_sdcnd/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][model]

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 28, 223).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 58-85).
-Data augmentation techniques were used, as well as additional training data around some week spots such as the sharp left turn after the bridge in the first track.
+The model was also trained and validated on different data sets to ensure that the model was not overfitting (code line 58-85).

+Data augmentation techniques were used, as well as additional training data around some week spots.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Finally, the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, (model.py line 317) and the learning rate was tuned to achieve best faster convergence.

+Further the number of

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to ...